 - Information Law

 Sam has broad experience in data protection and privacy, freedom of information, and defamation matters.
 He is particularly experienced providing advice and representation for organisations at high risk of public scrutiny or with complex corporate structures.
-He is experienced at representing a range of appellants, including journalists and NGO, in the information tribunal.
+He is experienced at representing a range of appellants, including journalists and NGOs, in the information tribunal.

 Recent work includes: